 In simple terms, a mutation that causes functional loss of the gene is called a loss of function mutation.
 Loss of function mutation depends on the condition of inheritance of that mutation.
 Generally, it remains recessive.

-If the wild-type normal allele is dominant and expressed over mutant allele then even in heterozygous condition, the loss of function mutation remains recessive.
+If the wild-type normal allele is dominant and expressed over the mutant allele then even in heterozygous condition, the loss of function mutation remains recessive.
 It is also called a null mutation.

 Mutant allele is expressed in a condition where both the recessive alleles (homozygous recessive) are overexpressed as compared to the normal wild-type allele.